TrustyUnitReview/ProductReview/src/main/java/org/products/productreviews/app/Entities/EntitySpecs.md

 - (PK) Username: Uniquely identify user.
 - Password: Used to authenticate user.
 Hashed (or see how authentication method wants us to store it)

-- Follows: One-to-Many Users association.
-Can have 0.
+- Follows: Many-to-Many Users association.
+Can have 0 follows, followers.
+    No need to know followers, not sure if it's actually supposed to be one-to-many in that case?
+Don't think so.
 - Reviews: One-to-Many Reviews association.
 Can have 0.

 ## Reviews